LNSOTOM/fvc_composition/README.md

+# fvcCOVER
+**_Code for image processing, build reference/annotation data and semantic segmentation modelling for mapping fractional vegetation cover in UAS RGB and multispectral imagery._**

 # Mapping fractional vegetation cover in UAS RGB and multispectral imagery in semi-arid Australian ecosystems using CNN-based semantic segmentation
 CNN-based workflow for FVC mapping application: